amrutha00/cdl-platform/README.md

 # TextData
-TextData is a social platform for collaboratively creating, sharing, and learning from wiki-style communities.
-We offer a stand-alone website and a Chrome extension, all for free.
+TextData is an online platform for communities of users to discover the right information at the right place.

-To use TextData, you have three options:
+To use TextData, you have two options:

 1. Full online version: Visit [textdata.org](https://textdata.org/), install the [Chrome extension](https://chrome.google.com/webstore/detail/the-community-digital-lib/didjjbenidcdopncjajdoeniaplicdee?hl=en&authuser=0), create an account, and begin using TextData.
 2. Full offline version: Clone this repository, set up Docker, and run the services locally.
 This is described in the section below titled "Setting Up the Local Version".
-3. Hosted backend, local frontend: You can leverage the APIs for the backend, and create or extend your own frontend (website or browser extension).
-The API documentation is [here](https://github.com/thecommunitydigitallibrary/cdl-platform/tree/dev/backend).

 <details>
 <summary>Setting Up the Offline Version</summary>